AlexanderKarasik/CSE210-06/README.md

 UP: "w"
 DOWN: "S"
-Rules: the game starts when either of the playes press any button.
+Rules: the game starts when either of the playes press "Enter" button.
 Each player move their paddle to beat the ball on the side of opponent.
 If a player looses a ball (or does not hit it back with a paddle) he looses point.
 When one of the players has lost all his points the game is over.

 ## Required Technologies